-1. Completion of the 4 course, Marine Science core curriculum:
+1. Completion of four out five core courses:

-EEMB 243 (Biological Oceanography)

-GEOL 266 or GEOG 267 (Chemical Oceanography)

-GEOL 276 (Geological Oceanography)

-GEOG 263 (Introduction to Physical Oceanography)
+EEMB 242 - Marine Com Eco Con Bio EEMB 243 (Biological Oceanography) GEOL 266 or GEOG 267 (Chemical Oceanography) GEOL 276 (Geological Oceanography) GEOG 263 (Introduction to Physical Oceanography)

-- 2. Twenty-four additional units of graduate and upper-division coursework in the student's area of interest, of which no more than 8 may be courses numbered 596 and above - Presentation of one seminar per year at the Marine Science Graduate Seminar (MARSC 595). - 4.
+- 2. Twenty-four additional units of graduate and upper-division coursework in the student's area of interest, of which no more than 8 may be courses numbered 596 and above. - 3.
+Presentation of one seminar per year at the Marine Science Graduate Seminar (MARSC 595). - 4.
 Submission of a satisfactory thesis. - 5.
 Presentation of a research seminar in open forum at the completion of the thesis.